luisfontes19/vscode-swissknife/README.md

 ![Visual Studio Marketplace Version](https://img.shields.io/visual-studio-marketplace/v/luisfontes19.vscode-swissknife?color=green&label=VS%20Code%20Marketplace&style=for-the-badge)

-Conversion swissknife and content generation, to stop pasting data on online services
+The developers swissknife.
+Do convertions and generations right out of vs code.
+Extendable with user scripts

 Available in the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=luisfontes19.vscode-swissknife)

-You can find here features to do different types of conversions to your text, or even generating content.

-If there's a feature that you want and the extension doesn't have, you can just write an easy script to extend it :).

-The extension currently does conversions with (and not only):
+**Some of the built in options:**

-* Base64
+* Base64 encode/decode
-* JWT
+* JWT decode
-* HEX
+* HEX encode/decode
 * md5,sha1,sha256,sha512
-* URLEncode
-* Markdown
+* Markdown to html
-* Passwords
+* Passwords strnegth and generation
 * Timestamps
 * Lorem Ipsum
-* RGB & HEX Colors
+* RGB <=> HEX Colors converter
+* Text transformations (lower case, uppercase, capitalize, join lines)
+* Word and char count
+* CryptoCurrency convertion, Bip39 mnemonic
+* RSA keypair
+* Self Signed Certificates for dev servers
+* Random strings and UUID
+* HTTP Request to fetch call (JS)
-* etc.
+* Unix permissions convertor

-## Features
+## Usage

-It provides an easy to use quick picker (ctrl+shift+9 on windows/linux and cmd+shift+9 on mac) for you to choose from a set of different features.

-On top of that it provides an easy scripting system for you to extend with your custom scripts, for whatever needs you may have.
+You can invoke the dedicated command pallete with ```ctrl+shift+9``` for windows or ```cmd+shift+9``` for mac (when focusing the editor)

+The conversions will only use the selected text.
+If no text is selected the entire content of the editor will be used.

+There's currently an issue with multi selection, but the plan is to fully support it.

 ## Privacy Note

 One of the main purposes of this extension is to stop pasting data, or trusting generated data from random websites.
 The extension avoids doing external web requests or logging data, for privacy.
 But there are two operations where external requests are needed:

 * **Crypto Currency Value** - Does a request to the cryptonator api to get the available cryptocurrencies and a request to get the current price for a specific pair. **The amount being converted is not sent**, this is calculated on the local machine.
 * **Url Unshorten** - This one really needs to do the request to the short url, so it can get the redirect (full) url.
 But keep in mind that the full url is never reached, the extension does not follow the redirect.